Back

 Here’s a breakdown of each approach:

-RESIDENTIAL SALES COMPARISON
+THE RESIDENTIAL SALES COMPARISON APPROACH

-• Deep Dive:If a particular comparable property’s characteristic is present or superior to that of the subject property, you adjust it’s sale price down to balance out the difference for that characteristic:
+• Taking a closer look: If a particular Comparable property’s characteristic is present (superior) or perhaps it is in fact missing (inferior) to that of the subject property, you would adjust it’s sale price appropriately to balance out or compensate for that specific difference in characteristics:

 • Solution: The appropriate action would be marking down the Comparables sales price by $15,000 or $35,000 respectively speaking

-INCOME APPROACH
+THE INCOME APPROACH

 • What is it?
 The income approach estimates a property’s value based on its potential to generate income.